If you want to register for the GED® Test you need to do it online at the website GED.com.

 You can choose just one test, or more than one.
 In case you take more than one test, you will have a 10-minute break between the sub-tests.

-So you can take one test when you feel comfortable to do so, but you need to complete all four tests within two years.
+So you can take one test when you feel comfortable to do so, but you need to complete all four tests within two years in most states.
 Many students say that RLA (Literacy) is the easiest exam and 75% pass it the first time.
 After all that, you will be informed about locations of GED testing centers near you (according to the address you submitted when you signed up for your account on GED.com).
 You can find GED test locations here.

 GED Test Dates